jquery/learn.jquery.com/page/ajax/jquery-ajax-methods.md

 will fetch only the matching content from the returned HTML.

 ```
-// Using $.fn.load to populate an element
+// Using .load() to populate an element
 $( "#newContent" ).load( "/foo.html" );
 ```

 ```
-// Using $.fn.load to populate an element based on a selector
+// Using .load() to populate an element based on a selector
 $( "#newContent" ).load( "/foo.html #myDiv h1:first", function( html ) {
 	alert( "Content updated!" );
 });